British Transport Police: Special constabulary

-British Transport Police first recruited special constables in a trial based in the North West Area in 1995, and this was expanded to the whole of the UK.
-Many specials are recruited from the wider railway community and those working for train operating companies are encouraged by their employers.

-Under the terms of the Railways and Transport Safety Act 2003 and the Anti-terrorism, Crime and Security Act 2001, BTP special constables have identical jurisdiction and powers to BTP regular constables; primary jurisdiction on any railway in Great Britain and a conditional jurisdiction in any other police force area.
+Under the terms of section 25 of the Railways and Transport Safety Act 2003 and section 100 of the Anti-terrorism, Crime and Security Act 2001, BTP special constables have identical jurisdiction and powers to regular BTP constables; primary jurisdiction on any railway in Great Britain and a conditional jurisdiction in any other police force area.

-BTP specials do not wear the 'SC' insignia (a crown with the letters SC underneath) on their epaulettes unlike some of their counterparts in some Home Office police forces.
+BTP special constables notably do not wear the standard 'SC' insignia (a crown with the letters SC underneath) on their epaulettes unlike some of their counterparts in some Home Office police forces.
+BTP special constables are able to apply to become a regular BTP constable but have to follow much the same recruitment process.

-As of March 2023, the BTP Special Constabulary held a headcount of just over 240 officers working across Great Britain.
-The headcount for the Special Constabulary sits just under 500.

-In January 2022 the British Transport Police Police Federation allowed BTP special constables to join, a precondition for an announcement in May 2022 that specials would be trained to carry tasers.
+In January 2022 the British Transport Police Police Federation allowed BTP special constables to join, a precondition for an announcement in May 2022 that specials could be trained to carry tasers.

-As of January 2024, the need to complete a promotion exam was removed, and two ranks were removed; special superintendent and special chief inspector.
+As of January 2024, the need to complete a promotion exam was removed, as well as two ranks, special superintendent and special chief inspector.
 It continues to be led by a special chief officer and a special deputy chief officer.
-Each division has a number of special inspectors and special sergeants who continue to lead and manage their teams.
-The BTP Special Constabulary rank structure differs from the regular officers' structure, although some are similar.
+BTP Special Constabulary's rank structure differs from the regular officers' structure, although some are similar.
+Special constables can progress up the rank structure and each division has a number of special inspectors and special sergeants who lead and manage their teams.
+Whilst the names may be similar to other ranks (e.g. inspector), the insignia is different, so that regulars and specials can be easily distinguished.